 So, if you’re traveling out of the country, you might be barred from geo-blocked YouTube content you’d normally be able to view.
-Also, it’s not uncommon for your IP address’s registration to be in a country different from the country you’re actually in.
+Also, it’s not uncommon for your IP address’s registration to be in a country different from yours.
 This can result in access problems.

 There are three levels by which access to YouTube can be blocked:

-ISPs will block access to YouTube if instructed by the government for the purposes of complying with censorship laws or protecting copyright.
+ISPs will block access to YouTube if instructed by the government to comply with censorship laws or protect copyright.

 To remain compliant with local policies, local networks operated by schools and businesses will utilize firewalls and routers to block YouTube access.
-A common reason for this is to prevent throngs of users watching cute cat clips from overwhelming network bandwidth.
+This is a common reason to prevent crowds of users watching cute cat clips from overwhelming network bandwidth.

 Parental controls or company policies may block YouTube because the person who controls the device’s access doesn’t want you to visit it.
 Usually, parents do this to shield their children from content that may be deemed offensive.

 This solution is by far the most straightforward and reliable.
-It requires no further research, and you won’t have to mess with your internet settings.
+You won’t have to mess with your internet settings without further research.
 And aside from unlocking YouTube, a VPN offers a bonus: It also functions as a fantastic security product that protects you from people trying to steal your personal information online.

 When you use the internet, you send and receive data.
-A VPN is a secure network that encrypts and re-routes that data from your normal ISP to a remote server.
-But how does it unblock YouTube (and any other service such as Netflix)?
-By making it seem like your computer’s physical location is in another country (one of your choosing).
-That way, geo-blocking simply won’t work.
+A VPN (Virtual Private Network) is a secure network that encrypts and re-routes that data from your normal ISP to a remote server.
+But how does it unblock YouTube (and any other service, such as Netflix)?
+By making it seem like your computer’s physical location is in another country (of your choosing).
+That way, geo-blocking won’t work.

 What’s more, because all the information you transfer is encrypted, your ISP won’t be able to detect or track any websites you visit.

 Where anonymity and the unblocking of web content are concerned, a VPN is the safest way to access all content from YouTube.
-It works anywhere in the world and can help you access content globally, without having to worry about firewalls, geo-blocking, or censorship.
+It works worldwide and can help you access content globally without worrying about firewalls, geo-blocking, or censorship.